Abby-u/importChart/about.md

 It's better to test it in empty level.

-support muse dash DEserialized chart for now (this usually required 2 apps to be used, will upload a muse dash asset extractor soon or later so it can work with this, separated .exe). might update soon or nevr. if you want to use this for fnf chart, use older version on github.
+support muse dash .bundle chart(requires [mdextract](https://github.com/Abby-u/mdextract)), fnf old PsychEngine (pre v1.0 and older) and v-slice chart. might update soon or nevr. if you want to use this for fnf chart, use older version on github.

+im planning to make trigger outputs to be customizable based on user needs but idk how to implement that yet (prolly tedius and confusing)

 [fnf tutorial video](https://youtu.be/n2tuaLAaCK0?feature=shared&t=77)